Jbleezy/BO1-Reimagined/README.md

 ## General
 * Zombies now only have an additonal spawn delay when a full horde is spawned in
-* Zombies additional spawn delay time reduced to 1 second (previously 1.2 seconds)
+* Additional spawn delay time reduced from 1.2 seconds to 1 second
 * 1 second of immunity to zombies after getting revived (solo and coop)
 * Insta kill rounds (Rounds where zombies have round 1 health) start at round 163 and happen every odd round thereafter
 * All players are attracted equally